Who8MyLunch/Jupyter_Canvas_Widget/README.md

 - current method using data property.  no options, makes cetain assumptions.
 - explicit function like set_image_data(), allowing for complete control.
 The above property approach should call this function internally.

+Add support for zoom factor??

+What about automatic zoom/shrink to make image fit available space?

+I like the idea of restricting display size to no more than current cell width.
+This can be done entirely on JS side.

+Default action should be to display the image at its natural size, subject to the notebook cell width constraint

+What if user changes the width or height?
+Should the aspect ratio be preserved automatically?

+there are CSS style attributes for min-width and max-width.
+Let's see if I can leverage those.

 ## To Do
 - Consider capturing keyboard events when the canvas has focus